pnp/pnpjs/docs/index.md

 || [odata](odata/index.md) | Provides shared odata functionality and base classes |
 || [sp](sp/index.md) | Provides a fluent api for working with SharePoint REST |
 || [sp-addinhelpers](sp-addinhelpers/index.md) | Provides functionality for working within SharePoint add-ins |

+## Authentication

+We have [new section dedicated to helping you figure out the best way to handle authentication](./authentication/index.md) in your application, check it out!

 ## Issues, Questions, Ideas